shaokai1209/MDSA/README.md

 #split: choose train:test in target corpus

+#Special note: IEMOCAP and CVE require a license to obtain, so it is not public, the "data" folder has three public datasets for testing, only need to set num_src_domain=2.
 # Example:

-#num_src_domain = 4
+#num_src_domain = 2

 #split = 0.7

 #========= Input Multi-source ==========

-#The Filename of Source Corpus 1 : IEMOCAP

-#The Filename of Source Corpus 2 : CVE

-#The Filename of Source Corpus 3 : EMOVO
+#The Filename of Source Corpus 1 : EMOVO

-#The Filename of Source Corpus 4 : TESS
+#The Filename of Source Corpus 2 : TESS

 #========= Input Target ==========